struggleapparel/website/content/indonesia/products/_index.md

 ---
-title: "All latest Smart Watch" description : "this is a meta description"
+title: "Semua Produk Terbaru Kami" description : "this is a meta description"
 draft: false
 ---